gryBox/AttnGAN/README.md

 ## Major Dependancies
-- guild, spacy, textacy, pandas, pytorch
+pytig is dependant on large packages for preprocessing text, training and predicting images i.e. guild, spacy, textacy, pandas, pytorch

 ### Terminology
 - algorithm - A set of rules and processes which output a model